sagitarriuss/MusicBrainzPlusAPI/README.md

 ### Database setup

-By any DB tool (e.g. `psql`) run the following SQL scripts on the dedicated PostgreSQL server:
-1) `MusicBrainzPlusAPI/DB/create_music_db.sql` to create/re-create the music database.
-2) `MusicBrainzPlusAPI/DB/init_music_db.sql` to create/re-create the database objects (over the created DB).
+The music database is automatically created and initialized by the API application (on first start) on the dedicated PostgreSQL server by the following SQL script (user actions are not required):
+- `MusicBrainzPlusAPI/DB/init_music_db.sql`

-For an external DB server or if Docker is used, the PostgreSQL server configuration should include an [authentication record](https://www.postgresql.org/docs/current/auth-pg-hba-conf.html) in the `pg_hba.conf` file for the IP address, which is defined in `settings.ini` above, like the line:
+For an external DB server or if Docker is used only for the API, the PostgreSQL server configuration should include an [authentication record](https://www.postgresql.org/docs/current/auth-pg-hba-conf.html) in the `pg_hba.conf` file for the actual IP address, which is defined in `settings.ini` above, like the line:
 - `host all all 192.168.1.5/32 md5`

 ### Docker image build

-if Docker is used then build the image for the API application by the command (in the *MusicBrainzPlusAPI* directory):
+if Docker is used only for the API application then build its image by the command (in the *MusicBrainzPlusAPI* directory):
 - `docker build . -t mbp_api`

 ### Docker container running

-If the Docker image is ready then run the API server in a container by the command (the local port 7000 is used):
+If the Docker image is ready then run the API server in a container by the command:
 - `docker run -p 7000:7000 mbp_api`

+The local port 7000 will be ready to accept connections to use the API application.

 In this case, the next setup/running steps are not needed and may be skipped.